the-aerospace-corporation/brainblocks/README.md

 - **Fast**: leverages low-level bitwise operations
 - **Low Memory**: maintain as low memory footprint as possible
 - **Lightweight**: small project size

+The current computational **blocks** provided are:
+- **Transformers**: Encodes symbols, scalars, or vectors into binary patterns for processing by BrainBlocks.
+- **PatternClassifier**: Supervised learning classifier for binary patterns.
+- **PatternPooler**: Learns mapping from one representation to a pooled representation.
+- **ContextLearner**: Learn inputs in provided contexts.
+Flags anomaly if inputs are out-of-context.
+- **SequenceLearner**: Learns input sequences.
+Flags anomaly if previously unseen sequences are detected.

 ### Theory